Good-Ghosting/goodghosting-protocol-v2/README.md

 GoodGhosting Protocol v2 introduces better fairness in terms of interest and reward generation for winners.

-Since with V2 there are 2 phases of the game **deposit rounds** & the **waiting round**.
-So there are different accounting mechanisms for both the phases.
+In V2 there are 2 phases of the game, **deposit rounds** & the **waiting round**, so there are different accounting mechanisms for both phases.

 **Accounting for Deposit Rounds**